tempo-beme/Critical_Slowing_Epilepsy/README.md

 Three files are included that will generate some of the figures from the paper, and other figures that are similar but may vary due plots being made on a subset of data.
-Code was written in Matlab 2017b
+Code was written in Matlab 2017b and has only been tested on this version.
+To run, open matlab and load one of the files below.

 Demo.m - will produce several results figures Demo_methods.m - will produce some of the methods figures